feat7/hacking-tutorials/docs/basics-of-security.md

 Note that git-hub.com and github.com are two different domains. :D

-This page will be updated...
+#### Note: This page will be updated...
 keep coming here, make yourself at home.
 And of course, feel free to contribute.
+Bookmark Now!
 [Hacking Tutorials](github.com/feat7/hacking-tutorials)